Never Any Thyme

 4. In another large mixing bowl, combine eggs, greek yogurt, sugar, olive oil, and vanilla.
 Whisk gently to mix ingredients together.

 5. Add wet ingredients slowly to dry ingredients, mixing gently to combine.
 Stir until only just mixed.
+NOTE: The batter will be very thick, similar to a dough.

-7. Divide batter into 18 muffin cups.
+7. Divide batter evenly into muffin cups.
+Optional: sprinkle sugar over muffin batter before baking.

 8. Bake at 400F for 15-20 minutes or until toothpick inserted into the center of muffins comes out clean.